slazav/addphoto/Readme.md

 * `--html_filter` will be run in the root folder.
 For example, if the fileter is `m4 defs.m4 -`, then `defs.m4` file will be taken from the root folder.

+### PhotoSwipe support

+There is a basic support for PhotoSwipe library (https://photoswipe.com, tested with v.5.4.3, no marks and multiple images yet).
+Options are:
+*  `pswp:1`            -- use PhotoSwipe library
+*  `pswp_url=s`        -- url where PhotoSwipe is located

 ### Additional scripts